subhra74/snowflake/README.md

 # Snowflake
 Easy and fun way to work with SSH

 Snowflake is a graphical SSH client.
 It has a file browser, terminal emulator, resource/process manager, disk space analyzer, text editor, log viewer and lots of other helpful tools, which makes it easy to work with remote servers.
+It runs on Linux and Windows.
+Snowflake has been tested with Ubuntu server, CentOS, RHEL, OpenSUSE, FreeBSD, OpenBSD, NetBSD and HP-UX

 <h2>Download:</h2>